wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 	![Test failover](./media/site-recovery-hyper-v-site-to-azure/SRHVSite_TestFailoverNoNetwork.png)

 3. On the **Jobs** tab you can track failover progress.
-You should also be able to see the virtual machine test replica in the Azure portal.
+You should also be able to see the virtual machine test replica in the Azure Management Portal.
 If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
 4. When the failover reaches the **Complete testing** phase , click **Complete Test** to finish up the test failover.
 You can drill down to the **Job** tab to track failover progress and status, and to perform any actions that are needed.
-5. After  failover you'll be able to see the virtual machine test replica in the Azure portal.
+5. After  failover you'll be able to see the virtual machine test replica in the Azure Management Portal.
 If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.

 	1. Verify that the virtual machines start successfully.
     2. If you want to connect to the virtual machine in Azure using Remote Desktop after the failover, enable Remote Desktop Connection on the virtual machine before you run the test failover.
 You will also need to add an RDP endpoint on the virtual machine.
-You can leverage an [Azure Automation Runbooks](site-recovery-runbook-automation.md) to do that.
+You can leverage an [Azure Automation Runbooks](/documentation/articles/site-recovery-runbook-automation) to do that.
     3. After failover if you use a public IP address to connect to the virtual machine in Azure using Remote Desktop, ensure you don't have any domain policies that prevent you from connecting to a virtual machine using a public address.

 6. After the testing is complete do the following: